mtancret/recordreplay/README.md

 recordreplay
 ==========

-This repository contains runtimes for record and replay for TelosB motes.
-It is currently only available for non-commercial use.
+This repository contains runtimes for record and replay of TelosB motes.
+It is currently available for non-commercial use only.
 It is based on the following work.

 Matthew Tancreti, Vinaitheerthan Sundaram, Saurabh Bagchi, and Patrick Eugster.
 TARDIS: Software-Only System-Level Record and Replay in Wireless Sensor Networks.
 In Proceedings of the 14th ACM/IEEE Conference on Information Processing in Sensor Networks (IPSN), 12 pages, Seattle, Washington, April 14-16, 2015.